Okoth67/okoth67.github.io/_posts/2025-01-25-benchmarking-wekeza-llm.md

 4 keyword(s): IFScore = 0.183
 5 keyword(s): IFScore = 0.173
 ```

-✅ As expected, IFScore drops as the number of keywords in the prompt increases—highlighting the challenge of grounding multiple concepts in a single generation.
+ As expected, IFScore drops as the number of keywords in the prompt increases highlighting the challenge of grounding multiple concepts in a single generation.

 ## 🎓 Learning Outcomes